gemeofficial/gemeblog/blog/2025-06-16-how-to-plant-a-garden-gardening-tips/index.md

 ### 6. Extending the Growing Season

-You can extend your gardening season by using techniques like **starting seeds indoors**, using row covers, and planting in raised beds.
+You can extend your gardening season by using techniques like <font color="green">**starting seeds indoors**</font>, using row covers, and planting in raised beds.
 Starting seeds indoors allows you to get a head start on the growing season.
 Row covers protect plants from frost and pests.

 - **Start seeds indoors:** Get a head start on the growing season.
 - **Row covers:** Protect plants from frost and pests.